Chatbot: History, Technology, Evolution, and Applications

 7. Faster response time

 8. The response time taken by chatbots is almost instant, unlike humans who take some time to respond to customers.
-This makes it easier for you to interact with customers without losing their interest.
+This makes it easier for business like real-estate to interact with customers without losing their interest.
 It is simple for them to get back to work when they feel like their query has been answered instantly.
 The speed at which chatbots work also has another advantage – it saves your customer service team’s time, which can be invested elsewhere in providing better customer service.

 9. Delivers omnichannel support

 10. Omnichannel support refers to the ability to provide customer support across a variety of channels, including email, phone, chat, social media, and more.
-By integrating chatbots into multiple channels, businesses can use them to handle a high volume of inquiries and provide assistance to customers in real-time.
+By integrating conversational AI chatbots into multiple channels, businesses can use them to handle a high volume of inquiries and provide assistance to customers in real-time.

 Make sure you are thinking through all available channels before choosing which one(s) you want your chatbot to handle.
 Some channels may be better suited for certain tasks than others, depending on how often you expect customers to use them and how much control you want to maintain over them.